zextras/tech-doc/source/suite/installation.rst

 Zextras Suite, the set up will be exactly the same as before the Zimbra upgrade.

-   **Warning**

-   Before upgrading your Zimbra server, please make sure that a compatible Zextras Suite version has been released.
+.. warning:: Before upgrading your Zimbra server, please make sure that a compatible Zextras Suite version has been released.
 A Zextras Suite *compatibility release* is usually available within **48** hours after the release of a new Zimbra version.

 .. _zimbra_patches: